JuanDavidQuiceno/api_sdk/README.md

 - [x] Windows
 - [x] Linux

-#### Exception mode debug ios:

-The environment variables in debug mode do not run on emulators at the moment.

 ## Using environment variables

 - In the api-key.json.tpl file, make a copy and remove the .tpl extension.